mfschall15/Multithreading/README.md

-# Multithreading
+# Project in Multithreading folder
-Practice using cmake and multithreading
-Go into multithreading folder